-- Hey Arnold!!: Helga, after Arnold hugs her.
+- Hey Arnold!: Helga, after Arnold hugs her.

-- Eugene, after Helga shoves him.
+- "'It Girl'": Eugene, after Helga (currently famous as a supermodel) shoves him.

 - Muppet Babies: Gonzo finally gets a kiss on the nose from a grateful Piggy and says he'll never wash it again.
 Mercifully, the show ends right there.

 - My Life as a Teenage Robot: After meeting the Silver Shell and getting her metal body scorched by the blast of his jet boots, a love struck Jenny says she will never polish again.

 - My Little Pony: Friendship Is Magic, "The Secret of My Excess": Spike reacts this way to Rarity kissing him on the cheek... though he has said, "Eh, what does she know?" in response to Twilight warning him that he doesn't have a shot.

 - A variant in "New Kid on the Block".
 Bart makes this declaration after Laura (the next-door neighbor girl whom he has a crush on) spat in his hand as part of a prank.
 He sticks with it until it's practically black and covered with band-aids and old gum, but decides to clean it after an attempt to touch Lisa causes his hand to get stuck on the dog's fur.